 Sarah Ambrose is an instructor with a following – she’s been at Exhale for a long time and has many loyal class-goers.
 She is charismatic and offered up a number of modifications to these Advanced barre movements without prompting, which we always appreciate.
 On the other hand, there were so many people in the class and Sarah kept moving around so frequently that we sometimes lost track of her!
 She would demonstrate movements at the barre, on the side, at the front, or near the door, and this sometimes made it distracting and difficult to keep focused on our workout.
 We’d love to see Sarah in a smaller class where she can stay at the front of the room and be more directive overall.

-This is Exhale’s flagship location, an impressive space right on 59th Street facing Central Park amidst fancy private clubs, restaurants and hotels.
+Exhale Central Park South is the flagship location, an impressive space right on 59th Street facing Central Park amidst fancy private clubs, restaurants and hotels.
 Walking in, you see a large boutique on the right hand side peddling mostly yoga-specific apparel and relaxation products like mala beads and scented lotions.
 The check-in desk is at the left and there are always 3-4 smiling faces to check you in.
 This location has a large spa as well and only a few of the people we spotted in the front room were waiting for a class as opposed to a massage.
 We were ushered back to the locker room, which is enormous – 6 or 7 showers with every product you can think of, a long mirrored corridor for blow drying hair and putting on makeup, and then ample space for storing your belongings in lockers.
 If we had been at a morning class, we could have probably avoided the dreaded “scramble-to-get-to-the-shower” that is so common after morning spin class.
 However, just like in the class we were taking, this space was already teeming with people!
 Even with all that space, we were bumping into people left and right just to fill up our water bottles.
 In the end, we were very impressed with the location but wish that Exhale limited the number of people in its classes just a bit more.

 150 Central Park S, New York, NY 10019 Columbus Circle Barre $$$$